 Cayman Islands AML update: 31 December 2018 AML officer deadline reminder and amended guidance notes

-As we noted in our earlier alert, investment funds that already existed on 1 June 2018 and which are registered with the Cayman Islands Monetary Authority (CIMA) as mutual funds, have to notify CIMA with details of the natural persons, at managerial level, appointed as their AML Officers¹.
-These appointments had to be made by 30 September 2018 and the notification has to be filed on CIMA’s REEFS portal by 31 December 2018.
+Investment Funds that already existed on 1 June 2018 and which are registered with the Cayman Islands Monetary Authority (CIMA) as mutual funds have to notify CIMA with details of the natural persons, at the managerial level, appointed as their AML Officers¹.
+These appointments had to be made by 30 September 2018, and the notification has to be filed on CIMA’s REEFS portal by 31 December 2018.

 For investment funds that are not CIMA regulated (eg private equity funds and exempt mutual funds) and which were in existence prior to 1 June 2018: